JoakimMisund/PacedChirping/README.md

 Contain kernel patch(es) for paced chirping and instructions on how to compile and install it.

-### Versions
+# Versions
 - v1: Used in the thesis
 - v2: Changed the code from operating in rate to operate in time gaps.
 Reduces the number of division done in the cc module and in the kernel.
+The algorithm is the same as in v2.